umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/design/partial-views.md

 ## Creating a Partial View from Snippet

+To create a partial view from the snippet:

+1. Go to the **Settings** section in the Umbraco backoffice.
+2. Click **...** next to the **Partial Views** folder.
+3. Choose **Create**.
-To create a partial view from the snippet, go to the **Settings** section in the Umbraco backoffice and right-click the **Partial Views** folder.
-Choose **Create**.
-Select **New empty partial view from snippet**.
-Select the snippet you want to create a partial view for and enter a partial view name.
+4. Select **New empty partial view from snippet**.
+5. Select the snippet you want to create a partial view for and enter a partial view name.
 The code snippet you selected is displayed in the backoffice editor.
-Click the **Save** button.
+6. Click the **Save** button.

 <figure><img src="../../.gitbook/assets/image (25).png" alt=""><figcaption><p>Created partial view from snippet</p></figcaption></figure>